-The AMI_parameters_out argument is a pointer to a string pointer.
+The AMI\parameters\out argument is a pointer to a string pointer.
 Memory for the string is allocated and de-allocated by the algorithmic model.
 The model returns a pointer to the string as the contents of this argument.
-The string must be formatted using the tree structure described in AMI_parameters_in above.
-The AMI_Init function may use this string to return parameters to the EDA tool.
+The string must be formatted using the tree structure described in AMI\parameters\in above.
+The AMI\Init function may use this string to return parameters to the EDA tool.

-While the AMI_parameters_out argument must always be present in the AMI_Init function call and the EDA tool must always provide a valid (non-zero) address value in it, algorithmic models are not required to return anything at that address to the EDA tool.
-For this reason, the EDA tool must also initialize the memory content at that address to zero (null pointer) prior to calling the AMI_Init function, so that after the execution of the function it can determine whether or not the function returned a valid string pointer at that address.
-If the AMI_Init function does not have any parameters to return to the EDA tool, it must return a pointer at the address provided in this argument to a string which contains nothing but the root name.
-Note that the root name must always be included in the string.
+While the AMI\parameters\out argument must always be present in the AMI\Init function call and the EDA tool must always provide a valid (non-zero) address value in it, algorithmic models are not required to return anything at that address to the EDA tool.
+For this reason, the EDA tool must also initialize the memory content at that address to zero (null pointer) prior to calling the AMI\Init function, so that after the execution of the function it can determine whether or not the function returned a valid string pointer at that address.
+If the AMI\Init function does not have any parameters to return to the EDA tool, it shall return a pointer at the address provided in this argument to a string which contains nothing but the root name.